CSolution Project Format

 - $SolutionDir()$/$Solution$.out # output file name

-The Windows batch file KeyGen.bat converts a input file keyfile.txt to a C source file. combines multiple input images.
-It is called with the list of elf files that are created by the various projects.
+The Windows batch file KeyGen.bat converts an input file keyfile.txt to a C source file. combines multiple input images.
+It is called together with the list of elf files that are created by the various projects.
 It runs when cbuild executes a solution build (option --context is not used).

 project: # executed as part of a project build